Avipoxvirus: Prevention and control

 Avian pox viruses are contagious pathogens, and once introduced into a captive community, can spread very quickly.
 The recommended method of preventing transmission is to prevent standing water in the environment (i.e., to avoid mosquitoes), decontaminate feeders, perches, cages etc., and avoid close confined contact of individual birds.

 Vaccines have been developed from some species of the virus, such as Fowlpox, Canarypox, Pigeonpox, and Quailpox to help prevent infection in captive and domestic bird populations.
 There is no one specific treatment used for birds who have contracted the avipoxvirus.
 Often the avipoxvirus acts as an immune suppressant, leading to secondary bacterial infections, which are recommended for treatment.
 Common methods include use of iodine-glycerin applications to assist in healing lesions, use of antibiotics to attempt to control secondary infections, and use of vitamin A to supplement healing of lesions.

 There is a demand for new vaccines, especially for endangered species.
 The development of a single vaccine that can treat all species has been difficult to develop, since the avipoxvirus is taxon specific.
 Currently, vaccination is not a plausible method of control for wild bird populations, where avipoxvirus is most prevalent.
 To improve this, there are current efforts in using the avipoxviruses as vectors for recombinant vaccines in order eventually evolve them into multiple species targeted vaccines.

 Virology

 Avipoxvirus is a genus of viruses in the family Poxviridae in the subfamily Chordopoxvirinae.
 Birds serve as natural hosts.
 There are 12 species in this genus.

 Taxonomy

-The genus contains the following species:
+The genus contains the following species, listed by scientific name and followed by the exemplar virus of the species: